 After this ill Success, we had small hopes of better, wanting all things necessary in Bradford for defence of the Town, and no expectation of help from any Place.Short memorials of Thomas Lord Fairfax written by himself

 Sir Thomas Fairfax managed to reach the relative safety of Halifax, with what remained of his troops.
-His father, Ferdinando, eventually reached the relative safety of Leeds.
+His father, Ferdinando, eventually reached the relative safety of Leeds, then on to Bradford.